BrandonYuan01/CourseReviewsApp/README.md

 You can run the CourseReviewsApplication.java file which has a main function that will execute and run the application.
 The vm arguments that are needed are "--module-path [PATH_TO_JAVAFX_LIB_FOLDER] --add-modules javafx.controls,javafx.fxml".

 ## Contributions

-List the primary contributions of each author.
-It is recommended to update this with your contributions after each coding session.:

 ### [Brandon Yuan]

 * Completed the Log-in Scene and Course Search Scene